hydrobricks/hydrobricks-doc/doc/processes.rst

 **Direct outflow** (``outflow:direct``)
    Routes the entire storage content to the target in a single time step.
    No parameters.
 Used internally in :ref:`GSM-Socont <gsm-socont>` to pass glacier meltwater directly to the basin-level lumped storages.
+Because it withdraws the full content, it cannot run in parallel with any other process drawing from the same storage; configuration validation rejects such a combination (use ``outflow:rest`` instead when several outflows must share a store).

-**Rest-direct outflow** (``outflow:rest_direct``)
+**Rest outflow** (``outflow:rest``)
-   Routes whatever water remains after all other processes have been applied.
+   Routes whatever water remains in the store after all the other (sibling) processes have taken their share.
+It works on both directly-computed and solver-handled bricks: on a direct brick the siblings have already withdrawn their share, so the remaining content is exactly "the rest"; on a solver brick the siblings' current outflow rates are subtracted so the demands sum to the available content.
+It must therefore be declared *after* the other withdrawing processes.
 No parameters.
-Used for surface runoff in the Socont ground land cover (water not infiltrated becomes runoff) and in GR4J (net precipitation not captured by the production store passes directly to routing).
+Used for surface runoff in the Socont ground land cover (water not infiltrated becomes runoff) and in GR4J for throughfall (the net precipitation :math:`P_n` passed on to the production store).